General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 SPECIAL PHYSICAL TRAINING

-SFP MATERIAL FOR NP GROUPS
+SFP MATERIAL FOR IR GROUPS

 Exercises